study-groups/live-topic-analysis/readme.md

 # Live Topic Analysis

 Live Topic Analysis is a full-stack spark streaming based analysis engine with real-time charting.
-The mentions of specified topics are counted over streaming 5 second intervals.
+Keywords statistics are analyzed in real-time over a streaming interface.
 It also provides live visualizations and enables further predictive analysis on the topics.

 ![Process Flow](/images/Architecture.png)